SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): ResourceInformation
 ```

-Creates a alias of a form
+Create an alias of a form

 ```